 Instant Pot Lentil Ham Stew is going to be your new go to recipe for a quick healthy gluten-free legume comfort meal.
 (Dairy-Free, Egg Free and perfect for Busy Week Meal Planning)

-You are just going to love this Instant Pot Lentil Ham Stew as it super cozy.
-On the first aromatic bite you are going taste the smoky flavor of the ham, aromatics, spices, the zest of the tomatoes and the creaminess of the lentils.
+You are just going to love this pressure cooker Lentil Ham Stew as it super cozy.
+On the first aromatic bite you are going taste the smoky flavor of our Air Fryer Ham with Cranberry Glaze, aromatics, spices, the zest of the tomatoes and the creaminess of the lentils.
 We also have stove top and slow cooker recipe directions for you too.

 The Longer you Wait, the Better it Gets!